-The new publication by the Hadleigh and Thundersley Community Archive folks has received several reviews in the local press, as it’s crammed full of history, pictures and memories, well-designed and there have been several mentions of its research and readability.
+The publication by the Hadleigh and Thundersley Community Archive folks in 2015 received several reviews in the local press, as it’s crammed full of history, pictures and memories, well-designed and there have been several mentions of its research and readability.
 It’s appreciated.

-Arriving slightly late at Hadleigh Library on the following Saturday morning for a signing session, a queue of book/history lovers was patiently waiting.
-Malcolm Brown kept track of the names of those who had previously reserved their Limited Edition hardback copies.
+The author arrived fashionably late at Hadleigh Library on the following Saturday morning for a signing session, a queue of book/history lovers was patiently waiting.
+Malcolm Brown kept track of the names of those who had previously reserved their Limited Edition (numbered and signed) hardback copies.

 The afternoon was spent signing more books at the Daws Heath Village Fayre at St Michael’s, Daws Heath.
 Again we had queues, not tremendous queues, but queues nevertheless.
 Add to that Bob Delderfield’s new connections and offers of memories and pictures, it was a shame to sometimes have to curtail conversations.
 One person even admitted she had already read the book cover to cover.
 Particularly gratifying to my mind was the number of people who wanted their book dedicated to them as ‘family’.